 Provide real-time status reports to customers.
 Customers asking if the HVAC technician is on his way?
 Or if their shipment will be delivered on time?
 With the data that fleet management systems provide in real time, you can provide customers with better response times and more accurate delivery estimates.

 Nothing is more damning to customer relations than overcharging or inaccurately billing.
-Tracking software allows you to provide proof of service when customers question an invoice, saving you money (and a headache)!
+Equipment tracking software allows you to provide proof of service when customers question an invoice, saving you money (and a headache)!

 Improving dispatch management